The Craziest Fact About Every U.S. State

-The “swallowtail design” or “burgee” was adopted in 1902 features a large blue triangle meant to represent the state’s hills and valleys with stripes meant to symbolize roads and waterways—and a white circle in the middle serving as both the “O” in the state name and a reference to “The Buckeye State.”
+The "swallowtail design" or "burgee" was adopted in 1902 features a large blue triangle meant to represent the state's hills and valleys with stripes meant to symbolize roads and waterways.
+A white circle in the middle serves as both the "O" in the state name and a reference to "The Buckeye State."

 Oklahoma: It's the "Cow Chip Throwing Capital of the World"

 Beaver, OK, features the annual World Championship Cow Chip Throw each April.
 What is a cow chip, you ask?
 Why, it's dried cow dung.
 Fun!

 Oregon: The largest living organism on Earth lives in this state's Blue Mountains.

 Measuring 2.4 miles across, it's a honey fungus of the Armillaria genus that is calculated to be anywhere from 1,900 to 8,650 years old.

 Pennsylvania: You can see Edgar Allen Poe's raven

 Fact: you can see the raven that inspired Edgar Allen Poe's famous poem "The Raven" at the Rare Book Department of the Free Library of Philadelphia.
 Originally the pet of Charles Dickens, which was then taxidermied and mounted, the bird makes an appearance in Dickens' story "Barnaby Rudge."

 But more famously this creature also inspired the melancholy Baltimore poet, who published his poem shortly after reviewing Dickens' story, to great success.